 - Provide a one-glance overview about the pairwise feature distributions.

 Using pairplots, you can quickly analyse the interactions between multiple variables and discover trends.
-For example, if you're analyzing the Diamonds dataset, you might want to see how the carat
+For example, if you're analyzing the Diamonds dataset, you might want to see how the carat, price, and depth features relate to each other, with color coding by the cut.

 Here’s a basic example to generate a pairplot: